Isaiah Bradley: Josiah X

-At the time when Isaiah was in prison for operating as Captain America, the government attempts to use his altered DNA to create another Super Soldier.
+While Isaiah is in prison for operating as Captain America, the government attempts to use his altered DNA to create another Super Soldier.
 After 39 attempts the result is a child named Josiah, Isaiah and Faith's genetic son.
 Josiah X, as he would later call himself, is born to a surrogate mother who smuggles him out of the government's clutches.
 The character was introduced in the short-lived comic book series The Crew, created by Christopher Priest and Joe Bennett and published in 2003.

 Encountering Steve Rogers

 Meanwhile, the long-term effects of the test serum severely damage Bradley's mind and body, similar in part to the effects of various steroids and Alzheimer's.
 In 2003, Steve Rogers learns the truth behind the Super Soldier program and attempts a reconciliation with the now-childlike Bradley.
 Captain America never discovers that the true mastermind behind the Super Soldier program is the clandestine organization Weapon Plus, and that Bradley is only one in a long line of Weapons, including Wolverine and Fantomex.